Mayors of Democratic cities respond to Trump's threats they could be next after D.C.

 "He is provoking on sending federal troops, the National Guard, into cities to plunder them, though those entities do not have policing power," Johnson said.
 "They can't even do the very thing that he claims that he wants them to do."

 Legal experts agree.
-Rick Hills, a professor of law at NYU Law School, told NPR that Trump "cannot repeat what he's doing in any other cities" — but talking about it scores political points for both sides.
+Rick Hills, a professor of law at New York University School of Law, told NPR that Trump "cannot repeat what he's doing in any other cities" — but talking about it scores political points for both sides.

 "Just as Trump, for public relations reasons, likes to make a big noise about taking over cities, so too mayors in blue cities like to make a big noise about resisting Trump," Hills says.
 "Both are vote-getters for their respective constituencies."